 When the first beer stalls were introduced to the festival in 1818, the most famous Munich beer style was known as Bayerische Märzenbier or Märzen for short.
 Back then, when there was no refrigeration it was brewed in March (hence the name from the German word for that month, Märzen).
 Subsequently it was lagered in cool cellars throughout the summer and was ready for consumption in early fall.

-In recent years the Oktoberfestbier has become slightly lighter in appearance from the original copper color (mostly due to mass preferences for lighter lagers).
-It is especially brewed for the fest by six traditional Munich breweries: Spaten, Augustiner, Hacker- Pschorr, Hofbräu, Löwenbräu and Paulaner.
+In recent years Festbier has replaced Marzen – it is lighter in appearance from the original copper color (mostly due to mass preferences for lighter lagers).
+It is especially brewed for the fest by six traditional Munich breweries: Spaten, Augustiner, Hacker- Pschorr, Hofbräu, Löwenbräu and of course Paulaner.